theelims/ESP32-sveltekit/docs/stores.md

 socket.sendEvent("led", lightState);
 ```

-Subscribing to an invalid event will only create an warning in the ESP_LOG on the serial console of the ESP32.
+Subscribing to an invalid event will only create a warning in the ESP_LOG on the serial console of the ESP32.

 ## Telemetry